Isha-Yadav-09/CaseCraft/README.md

+# CaseCraft
-# A web application that enables users to design and customize their own phone covers with live previews
+A web application that enables users to design and customize their own phone covers with live previews